bleacherreport/plug_logger_json/README.md

           [applications: [:plug_logger_json]]
         end
   3. Replace `Plug.Logger` with `Plug.LoggerJSON, log: Logger.level` in your plug pipeline (endpoint.ex for phoenix apps)

+  or for extra attributes (see extra attributes section)

+  3. Replace `Plug.Logger` with `Plug.LoggerJSON, log: Logger.level, extra_attributes_fn: &MyPlug.extra_attributes/1` in your plug pipeline (endpoint.ex for phoenix apps)

 ## Recommended Setup
   * Configure this application